micerr/A-Star-Project/README.md

 ## Introduction
 A* is a widely used pathfinding algorithm for traversing Graphs; it extends Dijkstra's algorithm by introducing the concept of **Heuristic Function** which plays a key role in making more optimal decisions at each step.

-In this project we developed several versions of this algorithm, both **sequential** and **parallel** ones, with the goal of testing one against the other and getting a final result that summarises their overall performances.
+The project was developed in **C** on a **Unix-like** architecture and implements several versions of this algorithm, both **sequential** and **parallel** ones, with the goal of testing one against the other and getting a final result that summarises their overall performances.

 ## Compilation Guide
 The code can be compiled by means of a single **Makefile** in four different ways: